Professor of Chemistry, and of Biochemistry, Biophysics, and Structural Biology

-Structural Biology, Biophysical Chemistry and Systems Biology – The mechanisms of the regulation of human translation, bacterial protein synthesis, and fungal growth on plant biomass are being probed by cryo-EM, x-ray crystallography, biophysical chemistry, genomics, proteomics, and enzymology.
+Structural Biology, Biophysical Chemistry and Systems Biology – The mechanisms of the regulation of human translation and bacterial protein synthesis are being probed by cryo-EM, biophysical chemistry, genomics, molecular biology, and synthetic biology.

-- Professor in Chemistry and Molecular and Cell Biology, born 1968
+- Professor in Chemistry and Molecular and Cell Biology

 - B.S.
 University of Denver (1990)